 Discourse around the climate crisis tends to focus on the weather-related effects, such as rising sea-levels and intense hydrological incidents such as flooding and droughts, as well as the direct impact on human lives, like famines, forced migration and geopolitical shifts.
-Less has been said about the impact this crisis could have on humans’ behaviour and the implications it could present for the future.
+Less has been said about the impact the climate crisis could have on human conflict and the implications it could present for the future.

 Cornell University professor Gary Evans explored this proposition and found a link between the climate crisis and large-scale social behaviour.
 He identified rising temperatures, increased frequency and severity of droughts, flooding and storms, and air pollution as the main drivers of climate change-related societal disruption.